Military aircraft: Combat

 Combat aircraft, or "warplanes", are divided broadly into fighters, bombers, attackers, electronic warfare, maritime, multirole, and unmanned aircraft.
 Variations exist between them, including fighter-bombers, such as the MiG-23 ground-attack aircraft and the Soviet Ilyushin Il-2.
 Also included among combat aircraft are long-range maritime patrol aircraft, such as the Hawker Siddeley Nimrod and the S-3 Viking that are often equipped to attack with anti-ship missiles and anti-submarine weapons.

 Fighters

 The primary role of fighters is destroying enemy aircraft in air-to-air combat, as part of both offensive and defensive counter air operations.
 Many fighters also possess a degree of ground attack capability, allowing them to perform surface attack and close air support missions.
 In addition to their counter air duties they are tasked to perform escort mission for bombers or other aircraft.
-Fighters are capable of carrying a variety of weapons, including machine guns, cannons, rockets, guided missiles, and bombs.
+Fighters are capable of carrying a variety of weapons, including machine guns, autocannons, rockets, guided missiles, and bombs.
 Many modern fighters can attack enemy fighters from a great distance, before the enemy even sees or detects them.
 Examples of such fighters include the F-35 Lightning II, F-22 Raptor, F-15 Eagle, and Su-27.